• Skip to primary navigation

 Both spirits are distilled from fermented liquids, rum from sugarcane byproducts and tequila from blue agave plants.

-Moreover, both Rum and Tequila have become quite popular across the world and are now enjoyed in various forms such as cocktails, shots or neat sipping.
+Also, both Rum and Tequila have become quite popular across the world and are now enjoyed in various forms such as cocktails, shots or neat sipping - for a look at how rum cocktails diverge, see Rum Runner vs Hurricane cocktail comparison.

 For instance, rum typically ranges from clear to dark brown in color while tequila is always transparent due to its refining processes.